lablup/backend.ai/docs/install/development-setup.rst

 .. note::

-   The script may ask your root password to run sudo in Linux.
+   The script may ask your root password in the middle to run sudo in Linux.

 This installs a set of Backend.AI server-side components in the ``backend.ai-dev`` directory under the current working directory.

+Inside the directory, there are ``manager``, ``agent``, ``common`` and a few other auxiliary directories.
+You can directly modify the source codes inside them and re-launch the gateway and agent.
+The ``common`` directory is shared by ``manager`` and ``agent`` so just editing sources there takes effects in the next launches of the gateway and agent.

 At the end of execution, the script will show several command examples about launching the gateway and agent.
-There is a unique random key called "environment ID" to distinguish a particular execution of this script so that repeated execution does not corrupt your existing setups.
+It also displays a unique random key called "environment ID" to distinguish a particular execution of this script so that repeated execution does not corrupt your existing setups.